Code-Institute-Submissions/ms1-face-fodder/README.md

 ## User Experience (UX) Requirements

 ### Target User
-A millennial women who loves to pamper herself with luxury skincare but who would also like to experiment with using more natural ingredients in her daily skincare regime.
+A millennial woman who loves to pamper herself with luxury skincare but who would also like to experiment with using more natural ingredients in her daily skincare regime.
 She is looking to explore new and easy ways to make her own homemade skincare remedies which will deliver her the same results and experience.
 She loves eating healthy super foods.
 Face Fodder combines her love of superfoods with the goodness it delivers to her skin through the natural vitamins and mineral found in food she eats.
 She sees the Face Fodder skincare recipes as a more natural and delicious way of nourishing her skin, and also enjoys learning about how the foods she eats can benefit her skin.